JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 ## Viability conundrum

 Southernwood follows [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d), as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable scheme.
-Southwark's consultants agree, but estimate that the scheme can generate a much higher level of profit than Glasgow CC claim.
+Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than Glasgow CC claim.
 The Officer's report accepts the 35% affordable offer, but without addressing this difference in the profit estimates.

-After so many major develpoments [at the Elephant & Castle](link) and elsewhere in Southwark have been allowed to flout affordable housing requirements on viability grounds, this can be counted as progress, but it leaves the true viability of the Southernwood scheme unresolved.
-This is important, because as well as all the quantitive affordable housing requirements, there is also a general requirement to produce [the maximum reasonable amount of affordable housing](link).
+After so many major developments [at the Elephant & Castle](link) and elsewhere in Southwark have been allowed to flout affordable housing requirements on viability grounds, this can be counted as progress, but it leaves the true viability of the Southernwood scheme unresolved.
+This is important, because as well as all the quantitative affordable housing requirements, there is also a general requirement to produce [the maximum reasonable amount of affordable housing](link).

-Unlike Ruby Triangle though, no 'late stage review' of viability is proposed for Southernwood, which might establish the schemes's real profitibility.
-This is a requirement of the [Mayor's planning policy](https://www.london.gov.uk/sites/default/files/ah_viability_spg_201708152.pdf) for schemes that don't meet the 35% affordable housing requirement.
-This is a more comprehensive review which forces developers to disclose in detail the actual costs spent, revenue received and actual profit made from a scheme in order for a local authority to be able to 'claw back' additional affordable housing from the surplus profit.
+Unlike Ruby Triangle, but like Cantium Retail Park, no 'late stage review' of viability (as opposed to an early review) is proposed for Southernwood, which might establish the schemes's real profitability.
+This is a more comprehensive review where developers should disclose in detail actual costs, revenue received and profit made from a scheme, in order for the local authority to 'claw back' additional affordable housing from any greater profit.

-Hence the recent flurry of schemes offering the 35% in order to avoid a late stage review at the same time as pleading viability poverty such that the viability baseline used in the event of an early stage review is kept very low.

 ## Public land?
 Maybe not